Celtic studies: Celtic studies in Ireland and the United Kingdom

+A major funder of Celtic Studies doctoral studies in the United Kingdom is the AHRC-funded Centre for Doctoral Training in the Celtic Languages, which admitted PhD students in the period 2014–2019.
+The CDT in Celtic Languages is administered through Celtic and Gaelic at the University of Glasgow and its director is Prof. Katherine Forsyth.

+Ireland

-Celtic studies are taught in universities in Northern Ireland and the Republic of Ireland.
+Celtic studies and Irish studies are taught in universities in Northern Ireland and the Republic of Ireland.
 These studies cover language, history, archaeology and art.
 In addition, the Irish language is taught to a greater or lesser extent in schools across the island of Ireland.

 The beginning of Celtic Studies as a university subject in Ireland might be dated to Eugene O'Curry's appointment as professor of Irish history and archaeology at the Catholic University of Ireland in 1854.
-Celtic Studies, either as full Celtic Studies programmes or as Irish language programmes, are now offered in the National University of Ireland, Galway, University College Cork, University College Dublin (the successor institution to the Catholic University), National University of Ireland, Maynooth, Trinity College Dublin, University of Limerick, Mary Immaculate College, Limerick, Dublin City University, Queen's University Belfast and Ulster University.
+In the republic, Celtic Studies, either as full Celtic Studies programmes or as Irish language programmes, are now offered in the National University of Ireland, Galway, University College Cork, University College Dublin (the successor institution to the Catholic University), National University of Ireland, Maynooth, Trinity College Dublin, University of Limerick, Mary Immaculate College, Limerick, Dublin City University.
 The Dublin Institute for Advanced Studies (DIAS), School of Celtic Studies, is a research institution but does not award degrees.
 DIAS and the Royal Irish Academy are leading publishers of Celtic Studies research, including the journals Celtica and Ériu.

-Celtic studies in the United Kingdom and the Isle of Man

-Celtic studies are taught in universities in England, Wales, Scotland and Northern Ireland.
-These studies cover language, history, archaeology and art.
-In addition, Celtic languages are taught to a greater or lesser extent in schools in Wales, Scotland, Northern Ireland, Cornwall and the Isle of Man.